Error-331/code_tests/docs/bible/links.md

 The End of Religion - June 18 (Only Jesus has the authority on earth to wash away our sins);

 The Power of Rejection - June 19 (Jesus will never reject those who come to Him; do not fear to be rejected when sharing the gospel);

+Do We See Him? - June 20 (you have immutable promises from the One who cannot lie; everyone who sees the Son and believes in Him has everlasting life);